Ben Shelton (baseball)

-Benjamin Davis (Ben) Shelton (born September 21, 1969), is a former Major League Baseball left fielder who played in 1993 with the Pittsburgh Pirates.
+Benjamin Davis (Ben) Shelton (born September 21, 1969) is an American former Major League Baseball (MLB) left fielder who played in 1993 with the Pittsburgh Pirates.
 He batted right and threw left-handed.

 Early life

 Shelton played baseball for Oak Park and River Forest High School.

 Professional career

 Draft and minor leagues

 Shelton was drafted by the Pirates in the second round of the 1987 draft with the 34th overall pick.
 Shelton played 8 seasons in the minor leagues, for teams such as the GCL Pirates, Salt Lake Buzz, Princeton Pirates, Augusta Pirates, Salem Buccaneers, Carolina Mudcats, Buffalo Bisons, Hardware City Rock Cats, and Trenton Thunder.
 Across 8 seasons in the minor leagues, Shelton played 770 games, with a .235 batting average.

 Major leagues

 In his one season in the major leagues with the Pittsburgh Pirates, he batted .250 with a .542 slugging average across his 15 games.
 He received his only professional outfield assist from center fielder Al Martin.